aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

 As output it produces:

-    a) X_centerscale.csv, the 39x5 design matrix for our model whose columns are the covariates scaled and centered with each row/observation representing a country.
+    X_centerscale.csv, the 39x5 design matrix for our model whose columns are the covariates scaled and centered with each row/observation representing a country.
 We considered mortality analysis for the year 2013.
 In our analysis, we refer to these covariates as GDPC, HCE, CO2E, IM, HDI respectively in the order appearing above.

-3) Run the codes in the script 'Response_generation.R' to read and process the response data in our model.
+3) Run the codes in the script 'Response_generation_new.R' to read and process the response data in our model.
 This script takes as inputs the following files:

     1.   lt_australia.csv